CQCL/hugr/specification/hugr.md

 ### Extension Tracking

 The type of `Function` includes a set of [extensions](#extension-system) which are required to execute the graph.
-Every node in the HUGR is annotated with the set of extensions required to produce its inputs, and each operation provides (a way to compute) the set of extensions required to execute the node, known as the "delta";
+Similarly, every dataflow node in the HUGR has a set of extensions required to execute the node (computed from its operation), also known as the "delta".
+The delta of any node must be a subset of its parent, except for FuncDefn's:
-the union of these two must match the set of extensions on each successor node.
+* the delta of any child of a FuncDefn, must be a subset of the extensions in the FuncDefn's *type*
+* the FuncDefn itself has no delta (trivially a subset of any parent): as no extensions are required merely to know the code inside a FuncDefn; only a Call actually executes this, and the Call takes the delta from the called FuncDefn's *type*.

 Keeping track of the extension requirements like this allows extension designers and third-party tooling to control how/where a module is run.